springflame/commission-calculator/README.md

 ### Instructions

-1. To run automated tests, execute [this script](./tools/run-tests.sh).
+1. To run unit tests, execute [this script](./tools/run-tests.sh).
+   There is an issue with running integration tests as part of the same command: they have to be run through IntelliJ.
+I did not have time to fix it.

 2. To run the application, execute [this script](./tools/run-app.sh).